LeifHuenderML/ValleyForecast/README.md

 # ValleyForecast

 ## Introduction
-Welcome to the official repository for the ValleyForecast project, a  research initiative worked on by Leif Huender, a research fellow at the University of Idaho, in collaboration with Dr. Mary Everett.
+Welcome to the official repository for the ValleyForecast project, a  research initiative worked on by Leif Huender, a research fellow at the University of Idaho, in collaboration with Dr. Mary Everett a postdoc at the University of Idaho.
 This repository contains the source code, documentation, and related resources developed during our summer research project focused on predictive modeling for Valley fever outcomes based on meteorological data.

 ## Project Overview
 **Valley fever**, scientifically known as **coccidioidomycosis**, is a fungal infection caused by *Coccidioides* spp., primarily affecting lung health.
 This research project aimed to develop an advanced predictive model utilizing Enhanced Long Short-Term Memory (xLSTM) networks to forecast the incidence of Valley fever based on yearly weather cycles.
 By integrating comprehensive meteorological data, our model seeks to provide early insights that could be crucial for healthcare preparedness and response strategies.